-- All cars MUST arrive at the Marshaling Yard (Carmel Elementary parking lot) for escort to the display area in the Carmel Arts & Design District between the hours of 8:00am EST and 10:30am EST. Any entries that are not at the Marshaling Yard at or before 10:30am will be refused, and no refunds will be provided.
+- All cars MUST arrive at the Marshaling Yard (Carmel Elementary parking lot) or an Express Check-in Area for escort to the display area in the Carmel Arts & Design District between the hours of 8:00am EST and 10:30am EST. Any entries that are not at the Marshaling Yard at or before 10:30am will be refused, and no refunds will be provided.

 - No entry may be moved, apart from class winners and Best in Show candidates, once placed in their appropriate spot by the marshaling official until 5:00pm.
 No exceptions will be made due to safety concerns.

 The Carmel Artomobilia strives to provide the best Specialty Judges and best Honorary Judges available.
 In addition, we seek to delivery the most transparent and judging process available.
 To that end, here are the guidelines that will be used for the judging process.

 - Each judging team will contain a Specialty Judge and one or more Honorary Judges.